mambax7/xswatch5/README.md

 added new style to vertical slide for BT5 compatibility in new-style-bt5.css By default, horizontal slide

-- TO DO:
+TO DO:
-Navabr
+- Navabr
-The template (columns L & R, bloc L M R (Top, Bottom), Footer Blocs system
+- The template (columns L & R, bloc L M R (Top, Bottom), Footer
+- Blocs system
-Page module system
+- Pages module system
-Overloaded BT5 templates for the profile module Overloaded BT5 templates for the profile pm
+- Overloaded BT5 templates for the profile module
+- Overloaded BT5 templates for the profile pm
-Other things...
+- Other things...

 Alain01
 21/01/2023